 Even tougher than Phylakes, the event-exclusive Egyptian god bosses in Assassin’s Creed Origins will mess you up.
-Out Trials of the Gods walkthrough has everything you need to know to beat Anubis, the great softie.
+Our Trials of the Gods: Anubis walkthrough has everything you need to know to beat the great jackal-headed softie.

 Find the Temple of a Million Years in the Assassins Creed Origins quest The New Kind in Town – walkthrough